isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

    In the present Kea release, it is possible to configure the Kea server to use only one configuration backend.
-Strictly speaking, it is possible to point the Kea server to at most one MySQL database using the ``config-control`` parameter.
+Strictly speaking, it is possible to point the Kea server to at most one database (either MySQL or PostgreSQL) using the ``config-control`` parameter.
 That's why the ``remote`` parameter may be omitted in the commands and the cb_cmds hooks library will use the sole backend by default.
+The example command below most often show a value of "mysql" for the ``type`` parameter.
+It should be assumed that a value would be "postgresql" for installations using a PostgreSQL database.

 .. _cb-cmds-dhcp: